 In Mexico, the third largest Jewish community in Central and South America, the 2010 Census reported a Jewish population of 59,161, plus another new category of 8,315 Neo Israelitas (New Jews), for a grand total of 67,476 (Instituto Nacional de Estadística y Geografía 2012).
-Of these, 62,913- 55,138 Jews and 7,775 New Jews, respectively, were age 5 and over.
+Of these, 62,913-55,138 Jews and 7,775 New Jews, respectively, were age 5 and over.
 The 2000 Census reported 45,260 Jews age 5 and over (Instituto Nacional de Estadística, Geografía e Informatica 2002).
 Projecting the number of Jews age 5 and over to an estimate inclusive of children age 0-4, the total Jewish population in 2000 would be about 49,000.
-At face value, this would indicate an increase of more than 10,000 (+21%) over ten years if only counting Jews. and nearly 18,500 (+38%) if also including New Jews.
-Such increase would be only 485 (+2.6%) in the Federal District, 5,728 (+40.7%) in the State of Mexico, and 10,518 (+82.2%) in Mexico's other states.
-These census findings are most intriguing and remind us of highly erratic returns in past Mexican Censuses.
-An in-depth analysis of the 1970 Census (DellaPergola and Schmelz 1978) indeed unveiled a significant presence, among those defined as Jews, of persons adherent to other religious denominations, mostly located in distant rural states or peripheral urban areas, with very low levels of educational attainment, exclusive knowledge of local indigenous idioms, and reportedly shoeless (descalzos).
+An in-depth analysis of the 1970 Census (DellaPergola and Schmelz 1978) already had unveiled a significant presence, among those defined as Jews, of persons adherent to other religious denominations, mostly located in distant rural states or peripheral urban areas, with very low levels of educational attainment, exclusive knowledge of local indigenous idioms, and reportedly shoeless (descalzos).
 The further inclusion of a category of Neo Israelitas in 2010 leaves open the question of the attribution to Judaism of a population possibly comprising followers of Evangelical sects or Jehovah's Witnesses, as well as descendants of Conversos.
+Jewish population surveys and other research noted the general stability of the Jewish population at numbers similar to the Census reports relating to a conventional definition for the Capital's metropolitan area (Comunidad Judía de México 2015, Bokser Liwerant 2013, Comité Central Israelita de México 2006, Comité Central Israelita de México 2000, DellaPergola and Lerner 1995).
+Our 2018 Jewish population estimate was kept at 40,000-the world's fourteenth largest Jewish community.
+In Chile the relatively stable core Jewish population was assessed at 18,300 in 2018-the world's nineteenth largest on the basis of the 2002 Census (Instituto Nacional de Estadistica 2003) and an earlier Jewish population survey (Berger et al. 1995).
+Uruguay has experienced continuing Jewish emigration (Berenstein and Porzecanski 2001; Porzecanski 2006; Shorer Kaplan 2016).
+The Jewish population estimate Uruguay was assessed at 16,700 in 2018-the world's twentieth largest Jewish community.